Pacific Southwest, Region 9: Superfund

 In August 1992, EPA published its updated feasibility study, called the Supplemental Re-evaluation of Alternatives II, and proposed to solidify the waste.
 The plan also identified installation of a Resource Conservation and Recovery Act (RCRA) equivalent closure system, or cap, as a contingency remedy in the event that solidifying the material was determined unfeasible.

 On September 28, 1995, following extensive testing of solidification, EPA concluded that the technology was not feasible for the site and decided to implement the contingency remedy.
 The contingency remedy included: (1) constructing a multi-layer cap over the untreated sumps with a gas collection and treatment system to prevent infiltration of water and release of hazardous air emissions; (2) building subsurface cut-off slurry walls around the sumps to prevent migration of water into the waste and outward migration of water soluble and gaseous contaminants; (3) stabilizing steep slopes on the site with retaining walls; (4) and monitoring groundwater.
-Operations and maintenance of the cap and slurry wall, gas collection and treatment system, and site security would be necessary in perpetuity at the site.
+Operations and maintenance of the cap and slurry wall, gas collection and treatment system, and site security are necessary in perpetuity at the site.
 These requirements are in the Source Record of Decision signed on June 30, 1993.

 From September 1993 to April 1996, the responsible parties, known as the McColl Site Group of Oil Companies (MSG), under EPA's oversight, conducted a groundwater investigation.
 EPA proposed a plan for the groundwater remedy on February 15, 1996.
 The groundwater remedy required that infiltration of water into the ground be reduced through: (1) redirection of surface water off the site; (2) grading of areas adjacent to the containment system, and (3) lining of on-site drainage channels with low permeability materials.
 EPA's groundwater remedy is in the Groundwater Record of Decision (ROD) signed on May 15, 1996.